When you purchase through links in our articles we may earn a small commission. Read our affiliate disclosure.

 3. Decathlon Rockrider E-ST100

 Another great-value electric mountain bike is the Decathlon Rockrider E-ST100.
-This is the French brand’s entry-level e-MTB and comes with some very neat features for a sub-£1000 e-bike.
+This French brand’s entry-level e-MTB has some neat features for a sub-£1000 e-bike.

 The electric components are fairly standard at this price point – there’s a 250w rear hub motor with a 380Wh battery and cadence-based pedal assist.